Actindo-AG/Documentation/PIM/API/03_Products.md

 | pim_stock_foreign | number | Stock level in warehouse (other countries) |

-[comment]: <> (Was bedeutet, wenn alle da sind: Any of string, number, integer, boolean, object?
-Alle möglich?)

 You have to include all required fields in the JSON file and provide them with a value.
 The **attributeSetId** value must be an existing value in *DataHub*.
 You can find out an entity ID via user interface or via API, see [Entity ID](./02_Basics.md#entity-id).

 Depending on the data you want to specify, you have to add the corresponding field in your request.
 For a complete list of the attributes relevant for the attribute set of the product you want to add, you can check the corresponding attribute set in the *DataHub* module under *DataHub > Settings > Attribute sets*.
 Alternatively, you can find a list of all existing PIM attributes under *DataHub > Settings > Attributes > Search for pim_*.